nikotsunami/osce/README.md

     room selection or marked (and possibly moved to the bottom of the list)
   * The save button behaviour is confusing.
 There are basically three ways data in this view is saved instead of just one.
+  * Nicer fields / assistance when entering time values (e.g. user could enter non-numeric values; this is ugly) and date.
+  * A possibility to have an OSCE WITHOUT lunch break may be nice?
+- Edit schedule:
+  * The right click menu for swapping students and SPs is rather obscure.

+    Suggestion: Use Rollover-Tooltips for the general information (instead of forcing the user to click) and have tooltips with possible actions displayed on left click.
+- Error Handling in general:
+  * IN 2013, Error popup windows should be a thing of the past!
+Errors related to user data entries should be shown where they are relevant!
 - Cleanup:
   * MessageConfirmationDialogBox is a widget, but is in ch.unibas.medizin.osce.client.a_nonroo.client.ui.examination